Now that I've got a computer, what can I do?

-Often, new computer users may not know all of the abilities of their new computer or may want to know more about what it is capable of doing.
-Below we have listed dozens of things a computer can do, as well as additional information about how to do it.
+Often, new computer users may not know all the capabilities of their new computer, laptop, or tablet or may want to know more about what it can do.
+Below is a list of things a computer can do.
+Click a link in the list for more information.

 Connect to the Internet

 The Internet is one of the most popular things to access and use on a computer and is something every new user should try.

 - What things to do when bored on the Internet.

 Use your word processor

 Some of today's computers include a word processor.
 Below are some of the things you can do in most word processors.

 - Write a document, report, or even a book.

 - Help check for spelling and grammar errors in your text.